WAC Lighting Rail Lighting

 Rail sections may be hand bent to the desired look.
 It is advisable to bend the rail to the desired shape before installing ceiling standoffs to determine the proper placement.
 A hand bending machine is available to simplify the rail bending process.
 Rail may also be field cut to the necessary length.

-- How long are the mini-pendant cords?
+- How long are the mini pendant light cords?

 - What is the difference between rail power feeds and rail canopies with a transformer?

-Rail lighting consists of five main components: the rail, a transformer and power feed, supports (also referred to as standoffs), Quick Connect adapters, and finally, fixtures and/or pendants.
+Rail lighting consists of five main components: the rail, a transformer and power feed, supports (also referred to as standoffs), Quick Connect adapters, and finally, pendants.
 There are additional connectors and accessories that allow for a more customized look.
-Alternatively, WAC Lighting also offers starter kits and complete kits to simplify the process of selecting a rail system for your space by including everything you need to get started in one package.
+Alternatively, WAC Lighting also offers starter kits and complete kits to simplify the process of selecting a rail lighting system for your space by including everything you need to get started in one package.

 You are limited by the transformer you purchase with the rail.
 Most people choose a transformer between 150 and 300 watts.
 There is a maximum of 300 watts per run of rail at 12 volts.
 Using the standard bulbs, a 300 watt transformer would limit you to 6 fixtures at 12 volts.
 However, you may use lower wattage bulbs to increase the number of fixtures you can use.
 LED fixtures and pendants also draw significantly less power, and as such, many more can be added to a single run of rail.